Hakkology/Hakkology/README.md

 # Hi 👋 I'm Hakan

-I'm a **full-stack developer** passionate about creating robust software and immersive games.
+I'm a **game developer** passionate about creating robust software and immersive games.
 Here's a quick overview of what I do:

 - 💻 Expertise in **C#** and **C++**, with a focus on game and graphics programming.
 - 🎮 Specializing in **Unity game development** and exploring advanced graphics programming.